-In 2012 the Zabludowicz Collection invited Rachael Champion to make a proposal for what would be her first permanent architectural sculpture.
+In 2012 the Zabludowicz Collection invited Rachael Champion to make a proposal for what would be her first permanent architectural sculpture, Discoverers of Onkalo, 2017.
 Champion chose to with an existing dormitory building on the Suvikunta/Svennas Estate, designed by Oiva Kallio in the 1960s with a remarkable vernacular architecture.
 The exterior staircase and balcony with seating and the unusual dimensions of the building resulted in a proposal to create a sculptural communal space.
 Built from cartoon like bulbous beams and populated with spider like sculptures that creep and straddle the room.

 The initial proposal and research explored the structural possibilities and material references that the artist would employ but the exact outcome was left open.
 Rather the artist wanted to allow the process of stripping back the six small rooms that filled the original building to lead to the sculptural response she made.
 Working with a team of careful technicians, interior walls and floor were removed leaving only the structural beams exposed.
 This created a very distinct skeleton that described and outlined the linearity and height of what is an unusually tall and thin structure.